Matthew Chapter 9

 Fasting and Wineskins

-1. Then the disciples of John come to Him, saying; “Why do we and the Pharisees often fast, but your disciples don’t fast?”
+1. Then the disciples of John come to Him, saying: “Why do we and the Pharisees often fast, but your disciples don’t fast?”

-2. And Jesus told them; “The groomsmen4“groomsmen” is literally “sons of the bridal chamber”.
+2. And Jesus told them: “The groomsmen4“groomsmen” is literally “sons of the bridal chamber”.
 In that age, this referred to the men who helped the groom prepare whatever was needed for the wedding, especially the “bridal chamber” (honeymoon suite).
 The closest modern equivalent is groomsmen. aren’t able to mourn as long as the groom is with them, are they?
-But the days will come when the groom was taken away from them, and then they will fast.
+But the days will come when the groom is taken away from them, and then they will fast.

 3. And no one puts an unshrunk cloth patch on an old cloak, for its patch pulls away from the cloak and it becomes a worse tear.